Soneso/lumenshine-web-wallet/README.md

 A Vue.js project representing the Lumenshine Wallet by Soneso.
 It is a multi-platform, user-freindly, fully-featured wallet for the decentralized Stellar Network.

-Beta version available here: https://lumenshine.com
+Live version available here: https://lumenshine.com

-Currently the project is beta.
 You can run the project on your local machine or on a test server.

 ## Build Setup - for local development